 The University Eye Center at Ketchum Health (UECKH) is the clinical training facility of the Southern California College of Optometry at Marshall B. Ketchum University.
-The goal of the center is to provide our patient with the highest quality vision care possible.
-Our providers are licensed doctors of optometry as well as student-interns and train with the latest techniques and procedures in eye and vision care.
+The goal of the center is to provide our patients with the highest quality vision care possible.
+Our providers are licensed Doctor of Optometry as well as student-interns and train with the latest techniques and procedures in eye and vision care.
 The University Eye Center is proactive in providing and promoting preventive care for all of our patients.
 The University Eye Center at Ketchum Health has a number of specialty departments that can help patients from a few months old to 100 years old.
-The services offered at UECKH includes Primary Care, Ocular Disease, Low Vision Pediatric Care, Vision Therapy, Contact lenses, and Optical Services.
-Specialty Clinical Services offered are Dry Eye Clinic, Sports Vision and Myopia Control Clinic.
+The services offered at UECKH include Primary Care, Ocular Disease, Low Vision Pediatric Care, Vision Therapy, Contact lenses, and Optical Services.
+Specialty Clinical Services offered are Dry Eye Clinic, Sports Vision Clinic, Acquired Brain Injury Clinic, Disability and Accessibility Clinic, and Myopia Control Clinic.